-The Las Vegas area has three colleges that offer psychology programs.
-Learn about the degree programs, admission info, and program requirements for these schools to make an informed education decision.
+The Las Vegas area has three colleges that offer psychology courses within about 20 miles of downtown.
+Learn about the degree options and program requirements at these schools to make an informed education decision.

 The psychology department at UNLV employs nearly 40 full- and part-time faculty members.
 Degree offerings range from the bachelor's to the doctoral levels, with separate PhD programs for clinical practice and professional research.

 Students in the Bachelor of Arts (BA) program in psychology at UNLV undergo coursework in areas such as research methods, general psychology, and statistics.
 In addition, psychology majors choose five courses from among subjects including abnormal psychology, social psychology, and developmental psychology.
 The curriculum also incorporates a required minimum number of upper-level psychology classes that cover topics like human memory, gender psychology, animal behavior, and the psychology of learning, to name a few.

 Minor in Psychology

 UNLV students can earn a minor in psychology by completing courses on such topics as general psychology and methods of research, in addition to a minimum number of higher-level psychology courses in subjects like cognitive psychology, emotion and motivation, humanistic psychology, and small group behavior.

 PhD in Clinical Psychology